Skip to main content

 450/750 Students

 Report will be prepared in markdown.
-For each of the questions below experiment with 10 million instructions from the benchmarks listed.
+For each of the questions below experiment with 50 million warmup instructions and 150 million detailed simulation instructions.

 • 450 students can do in groups of up to two students.